-Major rallies are organized all over the world in countries like US, Canada, Australia, Spain, Uruguay, Georgia etc. People flock on to either support marijuana legalization or to smoke in public.
+Major rallies are organized all over the world in countries like the US, Canada, Australia, Spain, Uruguay, Georgia, etc. People flock on to either support marijuana legalization or to smoke in public.
 Marijuana Businesses, hence are looking to leverage the holiday to find more ways to sell and market their products.

 How did it all start?

 The 420 Movement got its name from waldos from California.
 It all started in 1971, when five high school students named Steve Capper, Dave Reddix, Jeffrey Noel, Larry Schwartz, and Mark Gravich from San Rafael, California used the term 420.
 They called themselves the Waldos because "their chosen hang-out spot was a wall outside the school".
 They created a plan to search for an abandoned cannabis crop that they had learned about, based on a treasure map made by the grower.
 The Waldos decided that the Louis Pasteur statue on the grounds of San Rafael High School will be their meeting place, and to meet at 4:20 p.m.
 The Waldos named this mission "4:20 Louis".
-After failing several times in an attempt to find the crop, the group eventually shortened their phrase to simply "4:20", which ultimately evolved into a code-word that the teens used to mean consuming cannabis.
+After failing several times in an attempt to find the crop, the group eventually shortened their phrase to simply "4:20", which ultimately evolved into a code word that the teens used to mean consuming cannabis.

-What does 420 stands for now?
+What does 420 stand for now?